 Data

 The BEH group uses a series of epidemiological studies and health surveys to study neighborhood effects on health.
-We have also developed a rich GIS archive of geospatial data describing built and social environment conditions in NYC.
-We are building similar GIS data archives for Atlanta and Detroit.
-Several of the data sets are highlighted below.
+We have also developed a rich GIS archive of geospatial data describing built and social environment conditions in NYC and across the U.S. Several of the data sets are highlighted below.

-• Neighborhood Walkability: Based on urban planning and design literatures we have created a series of measures of walkability for the entire city [1, 2, 3].
+• Neighborhood Walkability: Based on urban planning and design literatures we have created a series of measures of walkability for the entire city and for every Census tracts in the U.S. from 1990 to 2020 [1, 2, 3].

-• 1990-2010 NETS data: Twenty years of Dunn & Bradstreet business listing data which can be used to describe retail food environments [4], commercial physical activity venues and a multitude of other commercial spaces.
+• 1990-2022 NETS data: Thirty years of Dunn & Bradstreet business listing data which can be used to describe retail food environments [4], commercial physical activity venues and a multitude of other commercial spaces.

 • 2010 Land Cover: Using 2010 LiDAR data we created a high-resolution data set describing land cover in NYC, accurate to 6 inches.
 These data provide highly detailed measures of the urban forest canopy and green space.